 - Running various ministries, which all require money and power management.

-But, since Christians won’t specialize in learning the world’s ways, they have a high chance of falling into some hairy situations:
+But, since Christians won’t specialize in learning the world’s ways, they have a high chance of falling into very hairy situations:

-- As sheep, they wander into bigger trouble than if they had been street smart wolves.
+- As sheep, they wander into bigger trouble than if they had been wolves (Matthew 10:16).

-- They experience real-life moral thought experiments, where they must make the most loving decision against the advice of their associates in the world.
+- They experience real-life moral thought experiments, where they must make the most loving decision, which will often oppose the world’s advice.

-- Whatever they decide, and however far they wander, God carries His will out, and He gets the credit for redeeming them.
+- Whatever they decide, and however far they wander, God will still act out His will, and He will get the credit for redeeming them.

 Pushing against the world

 This world will pressure us to work more on our shrewdness.
-However, our knowledge of this world’s activities doesn’t directly create any eternal benefit.
+However, our knowledge of this world’s activities don’t directly create any eternal benefit.

-Instead, it’s in every Christian’s interest to work on being more gentle and meek (Matthew 10:16), and trust the Holy Spirit’s work for whatever happens.
+Instead, Christians will make more gains by working toward gentleness and meekness (Matthew 10:16), then trusting the Holy Spirit’s work for whatever happens.

 And, if we trust Him, the Holy Spirit has several possible avenues to fix our problem:

-- Direct revelation within our spirits that supersedes worldly wisdom (Matthew 10:19).
+- Direct revelation within our spirits that supersede worldly wisdom (Matthew 10:19).

 - Well-timed connections with others who know exactly how to fix our problem.